Executive committee 2016–18

-Tess Casey is the chief executive of Inclusive NZ, an umbrella group for organisations and individuals supporting disabled people into employment and to participate in their communities.
+Tess Casey, our deputy chairperson is the chief executive of Inclusive NZ, an umbrella group for organisations and individuals supporting disabled people into employment and to participate in their communities.
 Tess is also lead facilitator for organisation development service One Fish Solutions, a member of the Disability Employment Forum and the Education for All Network.
 Tess previously worked in the areas of communications and community development for over 20 years.

 Te manu e kai ana te miro